 - Clear out all logs and clean all debris off the wood processor. - Raise live deck so it is in the vertical transport position. - Check that all lights and reflectors required are not damaged and cleaned. - Remove or secure any loose objects.
-Place tools in the toolbox. - · Raise/fold-up the conveyor
+Place tools in the toolbox. - Raise/fold-up the conveyor

-8 ft (2.4 m) conveyor:
+Transport Position 8 ft (2.4 m) conveyor:

-- · Use the hand winch to raise it up to vertical. - Install the chute lock arm and lynch pin.
+- Use the hand winch to raise it up to vertical. - Install the chute lock arm and lynch pin.

-Fig. 61-8 ft (2.4 m) Conveyor in Transport Position
+Fig. 72-8 ft (2.4 m) Conveyor in Transport Position

-12 ft (3.4 m) conveyor:
+Transport Position 12 ft (3.4 m) conveyor:

-- · Lower it fully to the ground. - Disconnect the latch clamps at the hinge point. - Raise the conveyor with the hand winch, allowing the conveyor to fold and wheels to roll along the ground. - Raise the conveyor fully and install both chute lock arms- one binds the folding section to the base section of the conveyor, and another locks the base conveyor section to the splitter.
+- Lower it fully to the ground. - Disconnect the latch clamps at the hinge point. - Raise the conveyor with the hand winch, allowing the conveyor to fold and wheels to roll along the ground. - Raise the conveyor fully and install both chute lock arms one binds the folding section to the base section of the conveyor, and another locks the base conveyor section to the splitter.

-Fig. 62-Folding up 12 ft (3.6 m) Conveyor
+Fig. 73-12 ft (3.6 m) Conveyor in Transport Position